gokceneraslan/pyannotables/README.rst

 Changelog
 ---------

+* v0.5: Homology mapping table and function (`homology_convert`) are added. tables is a function now.
 * v0.4: Entrez and UNIPROT IDs are added.
 * v0.3: Ensembl version updated to 100.
 NCBI transcript IDs, gene lengths and gene exon lengths are added.